 The film starts when Terajima finds out he's out of a job.
-The factory he's always worked at has closed its doors, leaving him and his coworkers without a steady income.
-In a daze Terajima wanders off, traveling through the city, meeting up with a varied range of people.
+The factory he's always worked at has closed its doors, leaving him and his co-workers without a steady income.
+In a daze Terajima wanders off, travelling through the city, meeting up with a varied range of people.
 Terajima seems numb, doesn't speak a single word and acts like an empty shell, yet people flock to him and lead him into an interesting series of adventures.
 Perfect road movie material, but on a much smaller scale and with an interesting twist.

 I think Blessing Bell qualifies as Tanaka's most visually accomplished film.
 Shots are often static, but perfectly framed and always functional.
-There are many occasions when the camera is positioned in such a way that it subtly enhances the humor or dramatic impact of a certain scene.
+There are many occasions where the camera is positioned in such a way that it subtly enhances the humor or dramatic impact of a certain scene.
 It's one of Tanaka's typical trademarks, brought to absolute perfection here.
 The camera work does loosen up a little near the end, mimicking the mental state of the film's main character.

 The soundtrack is mostly absent, it's not until very late in the film that traces of an actual score start to emerge.
 Before that it's mostly environmental sounds that make up the soundtrack of the film, coupled with several monologues.
 Even though Terajima himself remains quiet throughout the film, the people he meets are glad enough to tell him their problems.
 The music is never missed though, especially when the quiet of certain scenes underline Terajima's state of being.

 Blessing Bell is not a very complex film, but Tanaka's excellent mix of drama and comedy is remarkable.
 Terajima's adventures can be a little far-fetched, but each segment is there to illustrate a little about Terajima's brewing crisis.
-Throughout the film he finds out a thing or two about life, leading up to the point where he can finally free himself of his own burden.
+Throughout the film he finds out a thing or two about life, leading up to the point where he can finally free himself from his own burden.
 The ending is without a doubt one of the best I've ever seen.
-I'm not going too spoil too much, but I'm pretty sure I've never grinned any wider.
+I'm not going to spoil too much, but I'm pretty sure I've never grinned any wider.